 have the effect of monitoring the provider for compliance with state licensing requirements stipulated in Texas Human Resources Code Chapter 42.

-When a Board or the Board’s child care contractor, in the course of fulfilling its responsibilities, gains knowledge of any possible violation regarding regulatory standards, the Board or its child care contractor must report the information to the appropriate regulatory agency.
+When a Board or the Board’s child care contractor, while fulfilling its responsibilities, gains knowledge of any possible violation regarding regulatory standards, the Board or its child care contractor must report the information to the appropriate regulatory agency.

 Rule Reference: §809.91(c)